WCW Saturday Night: Under Jim Crockett Promotions (1985–1988)

-November 5, 1988
+Turner buyout

-The November 5, 1988, edition of NWA World Championship Wrestling began with "Nature Boy" Ric Flair cutting a promo and pointing out a large group of Turner executives in the crowd.
-This was a subtle nod to Turner Broadcasting purchasing the assets of Jim Crockett Promotions.
-This program launched the WCW brand under the banner of the National Wrestling Alliance, initially designed as a mutually beneficial arrangement, but ultimately one that proved divisive.
+The November 5, 1988, edition of World Championship Wrestling featured "Nature Boy" Ric Flair addressing the crowd and pointing out a large group of Turner Broadcasting executives in attendance.
+This was a subtle nod to Turner Broadcasting purchasing the assets of Jim Crockett Promotions after the latter had run into financial distress.
+Ted Turner did not want to lose the consistently high ratings of the Saturday program.
+This episode launched World Championship Wrestling as a promotion, which initially continued to operate as a member of the NWA.
 On this first program, the Jim Cornette–Paul E. Dangerously feud took center stage as their dueling versions of the well-known tag team Midnight Express commenced an intense feud that would last until the following February.

 WCW Saturday Night (1992–2000)

 World Championship Wrestling would be renamed WCW Saturday Night on April 4, 1992.
-This reflected an overhauled look and a new home studio-arena at the Center Stage Theater in Atlanta with some footage from matches in Columbus, Georgia.
+This reflected an overhauled look and a new home studio-arena at the Center Stage Theater in Atlanta, with matches taking place in Gainesville, Georgia.
+The show would return having matches at Center Stage on April 18.
 The show was presented in a "neon" style, with a blue and pink color scheme.
 Neon signs displayed the show's logo, and the wrestlers entered through a silver mylar curtain.
 The show was given a new look again in March 1994, with a futuristic design with a unique entry way of slide-open doors and billowing smoke as the performers made their way to the ring.

 When the show originally premiered, it was hosted by Jim Ross and Jesse Ventura.
 Bruno Sammartino also appeared sporadically as a guest color commentator during certain weeks in 1992.
 Tony Schiavone took over the hosting duties following Ross' departure for the WWF in 1993 and remained until 1998.
 Bobby Heenan would replace Ventura after joining WCW in the beginning of 1994.
 Dusty Rhodes, who affectionately referred to Saturday Night as "The Mothership", replaced him in 1995 and continued until January 1998.
 Rhodes and Schiavone were removed from the broadcast so Schiavone could focus on his other broadcasting duties and Rhodes could take a managerial role after having turned heel, joining the New World Order.
 They were replaced by Scott Hudson and Mike Tenay, who was later replaced with Larry Zbyszko.
 Gene Okerlund often handled interviews after he joined WCW in 1993, as did Tenay, Schiavone, and Lee Marshall.

 In the summer of 1996, WCW Saturday Night was taped at WCW Pros Disney–MGM Studios set in Orlando, Florida due to all of Turner's mobile production units being used by other broadcasters for the 1996 Summer Olympics in Atlanta.